rpucella/Interactive-SVG/README.md

   `python compile.py sample.svg`

-from the directory containing `compile.py` will list all the available element IDs that you can use in your instructions file.
+from the directory containing `compile.py` will list all the available element IDs in `sample.svg` that you can use in your instructions file.

-To create an HTML file that incorporates the SVG (say, `sample.svg`) and the desired interaction (say, `interaction.txt`), run
+To create an HTML file that incorporates the SVG (say, `sample.svg`) and the desired interaction (say, `interactions.txt`), run

-  `python compile.py sample.svg interaction.txt > out.html`
+  `python compile.py sample.svg interactions.txt > out.html`

 This will create a file `out.html` containing the embeddable HTML code that you can open in a web browser to test.